 From the data we’ve collected over the years, we've estimated that an average one-way delivery takes around 55 minutes.
-This means that every time an employee leaves a job site to pick up a part, they’ll likely lose around two hours of their day.
-That’s valuable work time that could significantly delay the project and every project scheduled after it.
+This means that every time an employee leaves a jobsite to pick up parts or supplies, they’ll likely lose approximately two hours of their day.
+That’s valuable work time that could significantly delay a project and every project scheduled after it.
 Plus, the cost of skilled labor continues to rise.
 Having highly-skilled, well-paid employees making deliveries simply isn’t a good use of resources.
-The other option—working with traditional courier services—isn't always viable either.
-We've found that traditional couriers often lack the technology and transparency to efficiently offer on-demand deliveries.
+The other option — working with traditional courier services — isn't always viable either.
+We've found that traditional couriers often lack the technology and transparency to offer efficient on-demand deliveries.

 Disrupting the Distribution Chain

-Dispatch is an on-demand courier solution that enables businesses to schedule local deliveries and track orders in real-time.
-It wasn’t long before we realized that this little idea—using technology to make deliveries more efficient—had the potential to disrupt the distribution and same-day logistics industry in a big way.
+Dispatch is a next gen courier solution that enables businesses to schedule local deliveries and track orders in real-time.
+It wasn’t long before we realized that this little idea — using technology to make deliveries more efficient — had the potential to disrupt the distribution and same-day logistics industry in a big way.

 Think about the amount of time, money, and resources that are invested in the distribution process.
-Roughly one third of the U.S. GDP flows through wholesale distribution.
+Roughly one-third of the U.S. GDP flows through wholesale distribution.
 In a world where customers expect deliveries to be fast and free, companies like Amazon continue to reinvent distribution chains and deliveries.
-For a while this only affected the B2C industry, but in 2015 Amazon rolled out Amazon Business, which takes the ordering platform of nearly a limitless catalog of products, streamlines delivery, and tailors it to businesses.
-Now manufacturers of parts, tools, equipment, etc. can sell directly to businesses without a B2B distributor.
+For a while, this only affected the B2C industry.
+But in 2015, Amazon rolled out Amazon Business, taking the ordering platform and its nearly limitless catalog of products and streamlining delivery, as well as tailoring it to businesses.
+Now manufacturers of parts, tools, equipment, etc., can sell directly to businesses without a B2B distributor.

 The pressure this puts on B2B companies can’t be understated.
-A typical business that manages their own distribution might spend 5-10% of their top line revenue on vehicle costs, employees, and managing supply and demand.
+A typical business that manages its own distribution might spend 5-10% of its top-line revenue on vehicle costs, employees, and managing supply and demand.
 These expenses don’t even factor in gas, insurance, and other fleet maintenance.
 As B2B companies look for new ways to stay competitive, freeing up this chunk of revenue and investing it in growth, R&D, and talent could make a major impact.

 What’s Next for Dispatch